Answer First

 Strategy

 The best early moves usually reveal hidden cards, protect empty columns, and preserve same-suit sequences.
+The opening-deal evidence explains why: legal moves can be plentiful even when same-suit mobility is scarce, especially in 4-suit Spider.
 Do not rush the stock pile just because a deal is available; every stock deal adds one card to every column.

 - Reveal face-down cards whenever the tradeoff is reasonable.